Toronto's homeless people deserve a COVID-19 plan

 1. Communication

 TPH should implement a communications plan specific to the homeless population.
-They should designate coordinators, who would inform the broader network of shelter, health and outreach workers of occurrences or incidences of disease (including coronavirus, TB, influenza and Strep A).
+It should designate coordinators, who would inform the broader network of shelter, health and outreach workers of occurrences or incidences of disease (including coronavirus, TB, influenza and strep A).
 In addition, TPH should provide educational materials to workers and volunteers to help manage their facility during these health crises.

 Particular attention should be paid to provide support and education for families -- including refugee families, who are placed in motels -- should they become symptomatic.

-TPH and the Shelter, Support and Housing Administration (SSHA) should develop signage for locations advising people entering they will be screened for symptoms.
+TPH and the shelter, support and housing administration (SSHA) should develop signage for locations advising people entering they will be screened for symptoms.

-TPH should publicize their hotline to assist with triage.
+TPH should publicize its hotline to assist with triage.

 2. Standards, social distancing, staffing